Someone speaking in a group discussion

 You must submit at least one academic reference from your current or most recent institute of study.
 The other two may be either academic or professional but each must speak to your analytical ability and suitability for the course.

 Current master’s students, or those who have completed a master’s degree, are required to submit a reference from their supervisor or course director on the master’s programme.
-If you do not provide an academic reference that meets the criteria listed above, you will be asked to do so before the assessment of your application can be completed.
+If you do not provide an academic reference that meets the criteria listed above, you may be asked to do so before your application is assessed.

 Official transcript(s)